The Open University since 2006

 Storage A number of proteins serve to store small molecules or ions; for example, ferritin binds iron and stores it in the liver.

-You will come across many examples in this unit of proteins performing the functions outlined above, and the molecular basis for various cellular processes will be examined in some detail.
-The basic principles of protein structure and function, which are reviewed in this unit, are crucial to understanding how proteins perform their various roles.
+You will come across many examples in this course of proteins performing the functions outlined above, and the molecular basis for various cellular processes will be examined in some detail.
+The basic principles of protein structure and function, which are reviewed in this course, are crucial to understanding how proteins perform their various roles.

 Copyright & revisions